maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 For the `ban` remediation the user will be blocked in Traefik (HTTP 403).
 For the `captcha` remediation, the user will be redirected to a page to complete a captcha challenge.

 On successfull completion, he will be cleaned for a specified period of time before a new resolution challenge is expected if Crowdsec still has a decision to verify the user behavior.
-See the exemple captcha for more informations and configuration intructions.
+See the example captcha for more informations and configuration intructions.
 The following captcha providers are supported now:
  - [hcaptcha](https://www.hcaptcha.com/)
  - [recaptcha](https://www.google.com/recaptcha/about/)